Maren brings you rare or fun recipes and news of funky, out-of-the-way places to dine or buy treats. She is a teacher, mom, and foodie.

 Shuey's is a very traditional pretzel bakery that makes only three kinds of pretzels.
 Its hard pretzels are either "beer" pretzels or the slightly larger "large" pretzels.
 These are available all four days of the week when the store is open.
 Saturday is the very special soft pretzel baking day.
-Customers line up outside the door to buy these still warm from the oven.
+Customers line up outside the door to buy these still warm coming fresh from the oven.

-Word of Mouth is Shuey's Only Publicity
+Advertising Via Word of Mouth

-Shuey's Pretzels does not have:
+Shuey's Pretzels does not have any of the following:

-print, radio, or television ads, or
+- Print, radio, or television ads

-a sign in the front yard of its building.
+- A sign in the front yard of its building

-a listed phone number and
+- A listed phone number

-its name above the front door.
+- Its name above the front door

-Location of Shuey's
+Location of the Shop

 702 East Lehman Street